 Why CryptoDeps?

 Your code might be quantum-safe, but what about your dependencies?
 The average software project has 300-1000+ transitive dependencies.
 Each one potentially uses cryptographic algorithms that quantum computers will break.
-Traditional security scanners miss this — they focus on known CVEs, not cryptographic readiness.
+Traditional security scanners miss this.
+They focus on known CVEs, not cryptographic readiness.

 | Challenge | Impact |